imSarthakGautam/TailwindCSS_Learn/README.md

 # TailwindCSS_Learn
-This repository is a complitaion of my Tailwind CSS Learning Journey and this README file consists of my rough notes.
+This repository is a complitaion of my Tailwind CSS Learning Journey. and this README file consists of my rough notes.

 Tailwind CSS being the most used practices, This repo is/was created while I make/made switch to Tailwind CSS from Vanila CSS.